To be a notary in the state of Arizona you must meet the following qualifications:

 No, you must obtain a notary stamp before you start working.
 Your stamp cannot be made until you receive your application, since your stamp must list the expiration date listed on your notary commission.

 Please refer all questions regarding the status of your notary commission to the state.
-You can find its contact information here.
+You can find contact information on the Secretary of State website.

 Since the expiration date of your commission must be on the stamp, it cannot be made until then.
 If you've already sent us a copy of your commission, please wait 10 business to receive your stamp.